 Harvest Days | Oliver Kelley Farm, Elk River

 I took my kids to Harvest Days on a blustery MEA day.
 It was wonderful.
-We had a great time working with the bulls and visiting the house.
+We had a great time working with the bulls and visiting the historic farmhouse.
 We made cornhusk dolls, explored the property and played with kittens.
 Then, on the way out, we went Christmas shopping through their visitor’s center.
-It was a blast!
 Expect even more to enjoy at the farm this year with their expanded visitor center.

 2) Pick your pumpkin – plus more fun fall festivities, many with special MEA hours!